 When planting from transplants, remove the plant carefully from the pot.
 Flip it upside down onto the palm of your hand.
 Hold the root ball gently and place it in the prepared planting hole.

 The planting hole should be the same size as the root ball.
-Place the plant and backfill with soil, making sure that the stem base is level with the soil line.
+Next, place the plant and backfill with soil, ensuring the stem base is level with the soil line.

 Does basil grow in pots?